-Defined that way, you should expect any person going to work outside of his or her country for a period of time would be an expat regardless of his skin color, country, etc.
+Defined that way, you should expect any person going to work outside of his or her country for a period of time to be an expat, regardless of his skin color, country, etc.

-In fact, saying you are expat means you subscribe to racism because “expat” is of a white supremacist vocabulary invented to differentiate white people abroad from other races also living abroad.
+In fact, saying you are an expat means you subscribe to racism because “expat” is a white supremacist vocabulary invented to differentiate white people abroad from other races also living abroad.

-“Some arrivals are described as expats; others as immigrants; and some, simply migrants.
-It depends on social class, country of origin and economic status.
+“Some arrivals are described as expats; others as immigrants; and some are simply migrants.
+It depends on social class, country of origin, and economic status.
 It’s strange to hear some people in Hong Kong described as expats, but not others.
-Anyone with roots in a Western country is considered an expat. … Filipino domestic helpers are just guests, even if they’ve been here for decades.
-Mandarin-speaking mainland Chinese are rarely regarded as expats. … It’s a double standard woven into official policy.” – Wall Street Journal
+Anyone with roots in a Western country is considered an expat.
+Filipino domestic helpers are just guests, even if they’ve been here for decades.
+Mandarin-speaking mainland Chinese are rarely regarded as expats.
+It’s a double standard woven into official policy.”
+Wall Street Journal

 Top African professionals going to work in Europe are not considered expats.
 They are immigrants.
 Period.

 “I work for multinational organizations both in the private and public sectors.
-And being Black or Colored doesn’t gain me the term ‘expat.’
-I’m a highly qualified immigrant, as they call me, to be politically correct” wrote an African migrant worker.
+And being black or colored doesn’t earn me the term ‘expat.’
+I’m a highly qualified immigrant, as they call me, to be politically correct,” wrote an African migrant worker.

 If you see those “expats” in Africa, call them immigrants like everyone else.
 If that hurts their white superiority, they can jump in the air and stay there!

-The political deconstruction of this outdated worldview work must continue!
+The political deconstruction of this outdated worldview must continue!